 Most parents are familiar with the “childhood vaccination schedule” – a detailed plan for when children should get certain immunizations that help protect them from preventable diseases.
 But as the list of recommended vaccines has grown over the years, so too has the list of questions parents have about vaccinations and vaccination schedules.

-With the help of our immunization specialists, family medicine doctors, pediatricians and other team members, we help answer those questions and more – starting with why vaccinations are so important for kids.
+With the help of our immunization specialists, family medicine doctors, pediatricians and other team members, we help answer those questions and more – starting with the purpose of vaccines and why vaccinations are so important for kids.

-Vaccines help protect us and those around us from preventable diseases like tetanus, HPV, polio, measles, meningitis and whooping cough.
+Vaccines are important because they help protect us and those around us from preventable diseases like tetanus, HPV, polio, measles, meningitis and whooping cough.
 How?
 By helping our bodies create immunity – which is the body’s way of preventing disease.

 Childhood vaccinations are so important because young immune systems are more vulnerable to diseases and illnesses.
 If your child is exposed to a disease like measles for example, their immune system may not be strong enough to fight it off.
 And now that travel is easier and more common than ever, there’s an increased risk of exposure to diseases that are more prevalent outside of the United States.